 “Holden will probably heavily discount them to get rid of them.
-They’re also going to be offered with things like seven-year warranties and seven years of free service, which could make them a pretty good buy.”
+Seven-year warranties and seven years of free service might be on offer.
+This could make them a pretty good buy.”

-“Holden will provide existing customers after-sales support for at least 10 years, including warranty, service, spare parts and any required recall or field actions,” General Motors announced on Monday.
+Promisingly, General Motors announced “Holden will provide existing customers after-sales support for at least 10 years, including warranty, service, spare parts and any required recall or field actions,”.

-While some fans of the brand may have been shocked by Holden’s departure from the car world, Sinclair said the ‘end’ shouldn’t come as a surprise.
+Holden’s departure may have shocked some fans of the brand and from the car world.
+Sinclair said the ‘end’ shouldn’t come as a surprise.